About Me

 Hi, I’m Penny!

-Over the past 25 years, I’ve worked across government and private sectors, supporting people with mental health conditions, neurodivergence, and physical disabilities.
-I’ve worked with children, at-risk youth, university students, adults, and the elderly, supporting them in navigating life’s challenges.
-Along the way, I’ve gained a deep understanding of the strengths, needs, and everyday realities of neurodivergent individuals and their families.
+For more than 25 years, I’ve worked as a psychologist across both government and private settings, supporting neurodivergent individuals through many stages of life.
+I’ve supported at-risk youth, university students, adults, and older people as they navigate life’s challenges.
+This experience has shaped a deep appreciation for the strengths, needs, and everyday realities of neurodivergent individuals and their families.

-I’m also a parent to three amazing neurodivergent kids, so I know firsthand the ups and downs — from their early concerns and diagnoses, to advocating in schools, and supporting their mental health and daily development from childhood into young adulthood.
+I’m a parent to three amazing neurodivergent children, and I know firsthand the ups and downs — from early questions and diagnoses, to school advocacy, and supporting their wellbeing and growth as they move into young adulthood.

-While my children were young, I noticed a real gap in specialised, practical support for neurodivergent families.
-Once they became more independent, I was able to pursue my own goals — furthering my education and establishing the practice I’ve always wanted.
+When my children were younger, I became aware of a real gap in specialised, practical support for neurodivergent individuals and families.
+As they grew more independent, I was able to pursue my own goals — furthering my education and creating the practice I had always hoped for.

-When I’m not working, I love spending time in nature — it’s my space to relax, recharge, and reflect.
+When I’m not working, I love spending time in nature — it’s where I slow down, recharge, and reflect.

 A small creek flowing through a grassy woodland area with tall trees and green foliage.